Monty says, Always Look On The Bright Side

 They were joyful people!
 They didn’t know they were poor.

 There were people on small islands with a beach for their yard – they had beachfront property.
 They cooked outside every night – they had an outdoor kitchen;

-They slept well at night, (Sealy mattress) with the sound of the waves nearby.
-(Calm app)
+They slept well at night, – with the sound of the waves nearby – like a Calm app.

 What did we have?

 Mortgages.
 A job to pay for our debts.
 Without the debts, we wouldn’t need the job.

 Without the job, we wouldn’t have the debts.